tom-mi/iBrew/README.md

  *          [CORE]          v0.4.4 Intermezzo!
  * PHASE 6: [PRERELEASE]    v0.5 The conundrum struggle
  * PHASE 7: [FINALCUT]      v1.0 Out of order!

-### Changelog
- * 15-12-2016 Fixed various bugs, added event trigger system (alpha)
- * 13-12-2016 Fixed various bugs, added firewall control
- * 13-11-2016 Fixed firewall added coffee machine and kettle simulator
- * 10-11-2016 Fixed relay so you can simulate an smarter coffee or ikettle
- *  4-11-2016 Fixed status not working for homebridge :-)
- *  4-11-2016 Example Homebridge config file!
+ * PHASE 8: [BUGS]          v1.1 Ant trail!

 ### Upcoming for the last 3 versions

 Protocol
  * PROTOCOL: History message is not finished
  * PROTOCOL: Modifiers/patches!!!
- * PROCOCOL: Script or url events
  * PROCOCOL: Time arguments (have not figured that out)
- * PYTHON: Better error handling
- * PYTHON: There is no length check on message... could crash thing :-)
  * IKETTLE20: Fahrenheid not finished, please to not use.
  * IKETTLE20: Watersensor to something usefull (like the stupid left or right side handle, cuz the kettle weight balance is off, its inaccurate as fuck even in the smarter app :-/)
  * SMARTER COFFEE: Have not looked at single cup... needs a remote coffee machine session ;-)
  * SMARTER COFFEE: Did I accidently switch carafe required bit?
- * SMARTER COFFEE: Cups from the status and cups from the display setting is differen
+ * SMARTER COFFEE: Cups from the status and cups from the display setting is different
  * SMARTER COFFEE: Timers protocol
  * SMARTER COFFEE: v0.5 Missing Coffee Smarter codes (working bit only?)
  * SMARTER COFFEE: Descaling data bit? (the smarter app has it...)